 The Medal Podium

-This was a fun spot for photos as they had a medal podium that you could take pictures on.
-Whats not to like about that?
+The medal podium was a fun spot for photos as they had it set up for you to pose on.
+What’s not to like about that?